CPL-UW/c576-draft01-levimhuillet/README.md

 	- Elements spawn out of Nexuses, which in turn spawn from Chaos Butterflies.
 Every butterfly that crosses the screen has a chance to instigate a Nexus pretty much anywhere, which grows and grows before moving to its designated spawn point.
 How many enemies a Nexus spawns depends on how much it grew during its growth stage.

 	- Player receives $35 per period to pay for towers and insurance

+Issues (Mostly Multiplayer):

+	- Returning to the main menu currently breaks what little multiplayer there is because the host camera and UI despawn

+	- I haven't succeeded in making the request for help work from the client-side yet